 Who owns the loan?
 Most loans today are owned by Fannie Mae and Freddie Mac.
 A mortgage company can issue a loan and then turn around and sell it directly to either of these mortgage giants.
 In fact, most mortgage companies commit to selling a certain amount of loans well in advance of physically issuing a new one.
 Some loans are sold individually while most are packaged together and sold in bulk.
 Why do lenders sell loans in the first place?
 One main reason is for the revenue.
 Lenders can wait to earn funds from the monthly payments made each month or they can decide to sell the loan to someone else for a fee.
 It’s a matter of earning revenue over time or immediately upon sale.
 These loans are sold in what is termed the “secondary” market.

 The secondary markets are an important piece in the industry and without it, rates would be higher, loans more difficult to qualify for and harder to come by.
-When a loan is sold, it’s a good thing and a boon to the mortgage markets.
+When a loan is sold by a lender, it’s a good thing and a boon to the mortgage markets.